Cricket: New Zealand great Sir Richard Hadlee opens up on cancer battle

 "I'm feeling very well," Hadlee said before New Zealand's second cricket test against India in Christchurch tomorrow.

-"I've still got to get through the next 12-24 months without any reoccurrence, and if it comes back then we'll deal with it then, but that would not be good.
-At the moment I'm clear, so that's the good news."
+"I've still got to get through the next 12-24 months without any recurrence, and if it comes back, then we'll deal with it then, but that would not be good.
+At the moment, I'm clear, so that's the good news."

 READ MORE: